Cpierswim/music-library-frontend/README.md

   - ~~can only put in each special word once, so "genre:pop genre:indie" to include both of those does not work.
 Would be a quick fix, but I ran out of time~~ (This was such an easy fix, I went ahead and fixed it after submitting)
   - the dropdowns don't look exactly like I'd like
   - ~~when editing, the runtime has to be set to seconds instead of min:second like I would like because of issues with setting the value to a statful variable~~ (Not pretty, but this is fixed)
+  - I know I should have made more components in my huge table component, but it wasn't supposed to be that big, I just kept adding things and didn't refactor them to try and make the deadline.

 ---